fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/clients.md

 ### Direct Debit mandates

-Fiskl supports setting up direct debit mandates for automatic payments using [GoCardless.](../../Integrations/Payment-Gateways/gocardless-integration.md)
+Fiskl supports setting up Direct Debit mandates for automatic payments using [GoCardless.](../../Integrations/Payment-Gateways/gocardless-integration.md)
 In the client list you will be able to see the status of the Direct Debit mandate.

 #### Direct Debit mandate flow